4n0nymou3/cf-vless-config-builder/README_EN.md

 - One-click dedicated QR Code display for each config — generated fully offline with no external service or API required
 - Unique naming for every single link-format config (including protocol, IP number, and port) so no two configs share the same name
 - A "🔄 Clear All & Start Over" button for instantly restoring the panel to its initial state and securely wiping all entered information — suited for use on public or shared computers

+## Limitations

+- **Voice/video calls (UDP)**: Cloudflare Workers currently only supports outbound TCP connections, not UDP.
+Because of this, like any similar tool built on Cloudflare Workers, UDP traffic (including Telegram voice/video calls or similar apps) doesn't work correctly through TCB configs.
+This is a fundamental limitation of the Cloudflare Workers platform itself, not something fixable by changing the Worker/Pages code.
+- **Daily request limit**: The Cloudflare Workers free plan supports 100,000 requests per day.
+This is typically more than enough for personal or small-group use.
+- **Minimum client version for ECH**: ECH support in Sing-box and in Clash/Mihomo is relatively recent.
+If your Sing-box or Clash configs don't connect with ECH enabled, make sure your client is updated to its latest version.

 ## How to Use